Military Tax Resources and Services

 Military Taxes: What You Need to File

-What do you need to get your taxes done as a military member, spouse, or working-age dependent child?
+How do you get your taxes done as a military member, spouse, or working-age dependent child?
 A jump start helps.
 Begin as early as possible, especially when gathering your documents.

-Starting early means deciding whether to try filling out your tax forms yourself or get assistance or have a professional complete the forms for you.
+Starting early means deciding whether to try filling out your tax forms or get assistance or have a professional complete the forms.

 No matter which option you prefer, you’ll need to gather documents and information to submit with your forms.
 Depending on circumstances, these may include: